JohnRipper/quantum/CONFIGURATION.md

 ### Bot
 - `prefixes` - Prefixes for the commands, e.g. `!command` or `.command`, multiple prefixes are allowed
-- `welcome_message` - Message sent to a user when they join the room
+- `chat_level` - TODO
+- `message_limit` - maximum number of messages to send in response.
+Say the bot's reply is an essay, it will break that essay up into message sizes TC allows, but only send this many messages
 - `modules` - Modules to be loaded, each module and it's source can be found in the [modules directory](https://github.com/JohnRipper/quantum/tree/master/modules).
 Comment with `#` to disable the module, remove `#` to enable it.
 All modules are optional.

 ### Discord